 |Buy Now||Buy Now||Buy Now||Buy Now||Buy Now|

-#1 PICK Canon PowerShot SX710 HS – Editor’s Choice/Best Compact Travel Camera
+#1 PICK Panasonic Lumix ZS200 – Editor’s Choice/Best Point-and-Shoot Camera

-WHY IT’S A TOP PICK: Great to have pocket sized camera with huge zoom lens.
+WHY IT’S A TOP PICK: Great to have pocket sized camera with 4K video and photo functionality

-The SX710, which measures 1.37 inches in thickness, offers 20.3 megapixels of resolution, and it has both Wi-Fi and NFC wireless connectivity built into the camera’s software.
+The ZS200, which measures 2.61 inches in thickness, offers 20.1 megapixels of resolution and 4K resolution on both photos and videos.
+It also has Wi-Fi connectivity built into the camera’s software.
 It has a fast image processor, allowing for good burst mode performance.
-Unlike many compact cameras that can only record in burst mode for a couple of seconds, the PowerShot SX710 is able to maintain its burst mode over several seconds of shooting.
+Unlike many compact cameras that can only record in burst mode for a couple of seconds, the Panasonic Lumix ZS200 is able to maintain its burst mode over several seconds of shooting.

-While it would be nice if this model had a larger image sensor than its 1/2.3-inch chip, the Canon PowerShot SX710’s image quality is adequate for an easy to use, compact camera.
-Its movie quality is very good, as you can record full 1080p HD movies at up to 60 frames per second.
-It’s enjoyable to watch your recorded movies on the PowerShot SX710’s sharp 3-inch LCD screen.
-The SX710 is just a strong overall camera in its price range, providing a lot of features to like in the compact camera market.
+While it would be nice if this point-and-shoot camera was a little more affordable, the Panasonic Lumix’s image quality is really sharp and the price is well worth the quality.
+Its movie quality is very good too, as you can record in 4K ultra HD for movies at up to 30 frames per second.
+It’s enjoyable to watch your recorded movies on the Lumix ZS200’s sharp 3-inch LCD screen.
+The ZS200 is just a strong overall camera in its price range, providing a lot of features to like in the compact camera market.

-#2 Pick Fujifilm XQ2 – Best Low Light Compact Camera
+#2 Pick Sony DSCW800/B – Best Budget Compact Camera

-WHY IT’S A TOP PICK: Amazing image quality in a thin and small camera.
+WHY IT’S A TOP PICK: Amazing image quality in a thin and small camera at an affordable price.

-Fujifilm provided the XQ2 with a 2/3-inch image sensor, which gives this model some of the best image quality you’re going to find in a compact camera, especially compared to other cameras in a similar price range.
-While this camera offers just 12 megapixels of resolution, its image sensor size allows it to outperform other compact cameras that may have more resolution but a smaller image sensor in physical size.
+Sony gave the DSCW800/B a MP Super HAD CCD image sensor, which gives this model some of the best image quality you’re going to find in a compact camera, especially compared to other cameras in a similar price range.
+This camera offers 20.1 megapixels of resolution, and its image sensor size allows it to outperform other compact cameras that may have more resolution but a smaller image sensor in physical size.

-The XQ2 doesn’t have much of an optical zoom measurement at 4X, but it does offer a wide open lens aperture with a minimum f-stop setting of f/1.8, which is very impressive for a compact camera.
-The XQ2’s LCD screen is another very strong feature, packing nearly 1 million pixels into a 3-inch screen (measured diagonally).
-The camera is only 1.3 inches in thickness, allowing it to fit in a pocket easily.
+The DSCW800/B doesn’t have much of an optical zoom measurement at 5X, but it does offer a 360-degree sweep panorama option, as well as SteadyShot image stabilization.
+The DSCW800/B’s LCD screen is another very strong feature, measuring 2.7 inches in size (diagonally) and allowing you to view your pictures at any time.
+The camera is only .87 inches thick, allowing it to fit in a pocket easily.

-The Fujifilm XQ2 is a very fast performer, which is another great option in a compact camera in this price range.
+The Sony DSCW800/B is a very fast performer, which is another great option in a compact camera in this price range.
 It can shoot its first photo 1 second after pressing the power button, and it has almost no shutter lag.
-This is our pick for the best compact digital camera under $300.
+This is our pick for the best budget compact camera.

-#3 Pick Nikon 1 J5 – Best Compact Mirrorless Camera
+#3 Pick Canon PowerShot ELPH 180 – Best Compact Camera for Travel

 WHY IT’S A TOP PICK: A large assortment of features packed into a compact 1-inch sensor camera.

-Compact cameras can also offer interchangeable lenses, such as the Nikon 1 J5.
-The mirrorless Nikon 1 J5 only measures 1.3 inches in thickness before you attach a lens, which makes it a great size for such a high-quality compact camera.
-It has a 1-inch CX-format image sensor with 20.8 megapixels of resolution, as well as plenty of other strong photography features, including full manual control options and numerous special effects, which helps to set the J5 apart from other compact cameras.
+When it comes to travel, you’ll want something small but packed with features, and the Canon PowerShot ELPH 180 gives you all of that and more.
+The Canon PowerShot ELPH only measures .87 inches in thickness with the lens detracted, which makes it a great size for such a high-quality compact camera.
+It has a high-quality CCD image sensor with 20.0 megapixels of resolution, as well as plenty of other strong photography features, including a smart AUTO mode and digital image stabilization, which helps to set the J5 apart from other compact cameras.

-#4 Pick Panasonic Lumix ZS60 – Best Compact Zoom Camera
+#4 Pick Sony Alpha a6000 – Best Compact Camera for Low Light

-Along with being a strong compact camera, Panasonic’s Lumix ZS60 could rank as a best travel camera, thanks to its 30X optical zoom lens in a camera that measures just 1.5 inches in depth, allowing it to fit in a pocket.
-Few other compact cameras can offer such a large optical zoom lens.
-This model also weighs less than 10 ounces, even with the battery inserted, which is impressive even in the world of compact cameras.
+Along with being a strong mirrorless compact camera, Sony’s Alpha a6000 could rank as a best travel camera, thanks to its ability to change lenses for different situations and a compact design, allowing it to fit in a pocket.
+Few other compact cameras can offer this kind of versatility.
+This model also weighs 0.76 pounds, even with the battery inserted, which is impressive even in the world of compact cameras.

-Another area where the Lumix ZS60 shows impressive performance versus the other cameras on this list is in its shooting speed.
-It has almost no shutter lag, and you can shoot full resolution images at up to 10 frames per second, which is great speed.
+Another area where the Sony Alpha a6000 shows impressive performance versus the other cameras on this list is in its shooting speed.
+Because it’s a mirrorless camera, it has almost no shutter lag due to its simpler mechanics, and you can shoot full resolution images at up to 11 frames per second, which is great speed.

-#5 Pick Sony Cyber-shot RX100 IV – Best High-End Compact Camera
+#5 Pick Fujifilm FinePix XP130 – Best Waterproof Compact Camera

-The Sony RX100 Mark 4 has built-in WiFi and NFC connectivity options, along with a high-resolution 3.0-inch LCD screen.
-Finding all of these features in a camera that measures 1.6 inches in thickness and weighs less than 11 ounces is pretty impressive in the compact camera market.
-However, be prepared to pay quite a bit for these features, as the RX100 IV has nearly a four figure price tag.
+The Fujifilm FinePix XP130 has built-in WiFi and NFC connectivity options, along with a high-resolution 3.0-inch LCD screen.
+Finding all of these features in a camera with all the additional durability features is pretty impressive in the compact camera market.
+And you won’t even have to pay an arm and a leg to get it.

 Key Indicators of a Top Compact Camera